menu_open

 • Users have less of a need for reassurance and more of a need for inspiration.

-• Having both Travel and Wander Modes was contradicting to the app’s purpose.
+• Having both Travel and Wander Modes was contradictory to the app’s purpose.

 We discarded Travel Mode and pivoted towards providing inspiration through Wander Mode.